JakePed/funrun.github.io/docs/submit.md

 PLEASE READ CAREFULLY

 Canvas & File Sizes:
 - It's your canvas, so it can be any size.
-(2.5 x 3.5 & 1:1 are most common ratios)
 - No limit - All images on the site are loaded via url.
+(10mb is on the larger side, but you can always host a smaller file for use on the site if needed)

 Supply & Submission:
 - Min Supply of 21
 - Issuance must be LOCKED
-- Set asset description to rarebtc.art/xchain/(ASSETNAME).json
 - No websites or QR codes
+- 1 Sumbission at a time please (its only me at the moment)

 Guidelines:
 - NSFW is fine, if done in an artistic manner with explanation/description included with the asset.